Zervimesine

-Zervimesine (INN, USAN; developmental code name CT-1812 OR CT1812; tentative brand name Elayta) is a sigma σ_{2} receptor antagonist which is under development for the treatment of Alzheimer's disease, dementia, dry age-related macular degeneration, and other indications.
+Zervimesine (INN, USAN; developmental code name CT-1812 or CT1812) is a sigma σ_{2} receptor antagonist which is under development for the treatment of Alzheimer's disease, dementia, dry age-related macular degeneration, and other indications.

+The drug shows high affinity for the sigma σ_{2} receptor (K_{i} = 8.5 nM).
+It also shows 7.4-fold lower affinity for the sigma σ_{1} receptor (K_{i} = 63 nM).
+Aside from the sigma σ_{1} receptor, the drug shows 100-fold selectivity for the sigma σ_{2} receptor over 72 other targets.
 The sigma σ_{2} receptor is a binding site for β-amyloid oligomers.
 Zervimesine has been found to diplace β-amyloid oligomers from the sigma σ_{2} receptor in both preclinical and clinical studies.
-As of 2024, effectiveness data on zerimesine for treatment of Alzheimer's disease are still lacking.
+As of 2024, effectiveness data on zervimesine for treatment of Alzheimer's disease are still lacking.

 Zervimesine is under development by Cognition Therapeutics.
-As of July 2025, it is in phase 2 clinical trials for Alzheimer's disease, dementia, and dry age-related macular degeneration and is in preclinical research for Parkinson's disease.
-The drug was also being developed for treatment of other cognition disorders, but development for this indication was discontinued.
+As of July 2025, it is in phase 2 clinical trials for Alzheimer's disease, dementia with Lewy bodies (DLB), and dry age-related macular degeneration.
+The drug was also being developed for treatment of other cognitive disorders, but development for this indication was discontinued.